From Vocal Instructions to Household Tasks: The Inria TIAGo++ in the euROBIN Service Robots Coopetition: Modules and Components

-The WBC scheme is implemented as a ROS node running at $250 \ \text{Hz}$ using the CartesI/O API.
-The output of this node is retrieved by another node, namely \texttt{ros\_control\_bridge}, in charge to dispatch the solution, meaning sending joint positions commands through a ROS topic interface as a \texttt{JointTrajectory} message to each kinematic chain controller, which is part of the \texttt{ros\_control} layer of Tiago++.
-Meanwhile, base velocities are sent as \texttt{Twist} messages to the \texttt{cmd\_vel} topic of the base controller.

-While this solution may have some troubles in real-time settings and concerning synchronization between upper-body and base motions, we found it suitable for the tasks the robot has to perform at moderate velocity.
+The WBC scheme is implemented as a ROS node running at $250 \ \text{Hz}$ using the CartesI/O API, with the underlying optimal control problem solved in approximately 1–2 ms. The output of this node is retrieved by another node, namely \smalltt{ros\_control\_bridge}, in charge of dispatching the solution, meaning sending joint positions commands through a ROS topic interface as a \smalltt{JointTrajectory} message to each kinematic chain controller, which is part of the \smalltt{ros\_control} layer of TIAGo++.
+Meanwhile, base velocities are sent as \smalltt{Twist} messages to the \smalltt{cmd\_vel} topic of the base controller.
+Separating upper-body joint references from those of the wheels may introduce challenges in real-time execution and in maintaining synchronization between upper-body and base motions.
+Nevertheless, this approach proved adequate for tasks executed at moderate velocities.